KRR-Oxford/DeepOnto/docs/bio-ml.md

 The candidate mappings were separately generated w.r.t. the tesing data (`test.tsv`) in each data split.

+`unsupervised`
-  - *Unsupervised*: `test.cands.tsv` in `refs/unsupervised` refers to candidate mappings generated from `refs/unsupervised/test.tsv` and `refs/unsupervised/val.tsv` is ensured to be excluded from candidates.
+:   `test.cands.tsv` in `refs/unsupervised` refers to candidate mappings generated from `refs/unsupervised/  test.tsv` and `refs/unsupervised/val.tsv` is ensured to be excluded from candidates.

+`semi_supervised`
-  - *Semi-supervised*: `test.cands.tsv` in `refs/semi_supervised` referes to candidate mappings generated from `refs/semi_supervised/test.tsv` and `refs/semi_supervised/
+:  `test.cands.tsv` in `refs/semi_supervised` referes to candidate mappings generated from `refs/semi_supervised/test.tsv` and `refs/semi_supervised/train+val.tsv` is ensured to be excluded from candidate mappings generated from candidates.

 #### Global Matching